Skip to Content

 There’s a wooden coaster, but overall the park doesn’t have that old, creaky feel that small amusement parks sometimes do.
 It’s modern and was busy on the fall weeknight when we were there.

-the tram, carousel and wooden roller coaster at linnanmaki amusement park.
+The tram, carousel and wooden roller coaster at linnanmaki amusement park.

 Little kids will like the antique carousel, play areas, horses on a track, and a chance to make your own cotton candy.
 Teens will like the modern roller coaster, flume and other thrill rides.
 The whole family can chase each other around the bumper cars and watch the 4D movies.